-In light of political developments in early 2014 and the acute vulnerability of the Ukrainian economy and the country's acute balance of payments needs, the Commission proposed on 19 March 2014 a new MFA loan of up to EUR 1 billion.
-This proposal was accompanied by a detailed evaluation of the economic issues in Ukraine and the related MFA objectives.
+In light of political developments in early 2014 and of the acute balance-of-payments crisis experienced by Ukraine, the Commission proposed on 19 March 2014 a second MFA operation of up to EUR 1 billion.
+This proposal was accompanied by a detailed evaluation of the economic challenges facing Ukraine and of the objectives pursued through the MFA operation.
 It was endorsed through a decision adopted by the Council on 14 April 2014.
-The Memorandum of Understanding listing the policy conditions associated with the disbursement of the funds was signed in May 2014.
-The two tranches of each EUR 500 million were disbursed in June and December 2014.
+The two tranches of EUR 500 million each were disbursed in June and December 2014.

 Key documents relating to MFA II (disbursed in 2014):